Thanos: Fictional character biography

-Thanos is unintentionally brought back to the universe by Galactus.

 When Thanos prepares to raid a Project Pegasus facility to steal a Cosmic Cube during the "Civil War II" storyline, he is ambushed and defeated by a team of Avengers who were tipped off by a vision from Ulysses Cain.
 During their battle, he mortally wounds War Machine and critically injures She-Hulk.
-After his defeat, he is imprisoned in the Triskelion, and manipulates Anti-Man into facilitating his escape.
 Thanos goes on a killing spree, but Black Panther, Blue Marvel and Monica Rambeau are able to stop him by devising a device that blocks the electrical synapses in his brain.